-5.314 Additional allocation: in Austria, Italy, Moldova, Uzbekistan, Kyrgyzstan and the United Kingdom, the band 790-862 MHz is also allocated to the land mobile service on a secondary basis.
-(WRC-12)
+5.314 Additional allocation: in Austria, Moldova, Uzbekistan, Kyrgyzstan and the United Kingdom, the band 790-862 MHz is also allocated to the land mobile service on a secondary basis.
+(WRC-15)

 Reasons: The reference to Italy in no longer necessary in this footnote.